 Let’s talk about homemade edible Christmas gifts!
 If there’s anything I love more than getting presents, it’s giving presents!
 Something about it just makes me so happy.

 The past few years I’ve really gotten into homemade gifts, specifically edible ones.
-Since I always seem to be in my kitchen anyways, I might as well kill two birds with one stone, right?
-A couple of years ago I revamped a bunch of my old recipes to show you just how perfect they are for edible gifts!
+Since I always seem to be in my kitchen anyway, I might as well kill two birds with one stone, right?

 Hopefully, this roundup will inspire you if you’re looking for some easy homemade edible Christmas gifts this year for friends, coworkers, teachers, neighbors, etc!
 Most of these recipes could easily be doubled or tripled.
 And then you can package them up in cute bags or boxes and spread a little edible cheer!